Sweet Sue, Just You: In popular culture

-The song was performed by Lucille Ball as Lucy Ricardo, Desi Arnaz as Ricky Ricardo, Vivian Vance as Ethel Mertz and William Frawley as Fred Mertz in the season one I Love Lucy episode "Breaking the Lease" (1952) and again by Ball the season four episode "Mr. and Mrs. TV Show" (1954).
-It was also played by Lucy, Ethel, Fred and Little Ricky (Keith Thibodeaux) in the season six episode "Ragtime Band" (1957).
+The song was performed by Lucille Ball, Desi Arnaz, Vivian Vance, and William Frawley in the season one I Love Lucy episode "Breaking the Lease" (1952) and again by Ball the season four episode "Mr. and Mrs. TV Show" (1954).
+It was also played by Ball, Vance, Frawley and Keith Thibodeaux in the season six episode "Ragtime Band" (1957).

+The play Sweet Sue by A. R. Gurney features the song.